appodeal/appodeal-apple-tv-sdk-demo/README.md

 ```
 ### Add other frameworks that the SDK requires

-Appodeal TVOS SDK works on >= iOS 9.0 version and is compatible with both ARC and non-ARC projects.
+Appodeal TVOS SDK works on >= TVOS 9.0 version and is compatible with both ARC and non-ARC projects.
 It depends (Project Settings -> Build Phases -> Link Binary With Libraries) on the following Apple frameworks:

 * MobileCoreService
 * TVMLKit